-The £42.75 a week 'carer premium' is available if you're eligible for Carer's Allowance.
-You can get this amount in your Pension Credit even if you're not actually paid Carer's Allowance (for example, because of another 'overlapping' benefit, such as State Pension) as long as you have an underlying entitlement.
+The £45.60 a week 'carer premium' is available if you're eligible for Carer's Allowance (or Carer Support Payment in Scotland).

+You can get this amount in your Pension Credit even if you're not actually paid Carer's Allowance/Carer Support Payment (for example, because of another 'overlapping' benefit, such as State Pension) as long as you have an underlying entitlement.

-Find out more: see our information on Carer's Allowance.
+Find out more: see our information on Carer's Allowance and Carer Support Payment.